How to Start a Consulting Business: Everything You Need to Know

 Think about the pain you solve in your work!
 You can bundle your services into packages, or you can charge a straight hourly rate.
 You'll go through tremendous learning as you begin consulting.

 You'll fret over landing your first client.
 As soon as you get your first client you'll have new concerns.
 You'll play with different ideas for products and services.

 When you become a consultant, one of the first things you'll notice is how quickly your thought leadership flame will grow.
 As soon as you realize through experience how much value you bring to your clients, your mojo will grow and your fees will increase.

 When you launch a side consulting business, your business muscles will grow, and even more importantly, your flame will grow.
 You'll speak with more authority.
 If you work for a company that has a no-moonlighting policy, find the highest-level person you can find and suggest that it might be time to do away with the policy.

 You can start a stealth job search if you can't get your employer out of the fear zone far enough to lengthen the leash for you and your fellow employees.
 You'll probably find your first clients through networking.
 The first step is to tell everyone you know about your new consulting business.
 Tell them which services you provide.
 Businesses love to work with small consulting firms like yours because they tend to be more flexible and less expensive than bigger firms.

 To learn more about starting a consulting business, you can post your legal requests or post your job on UpCounsel’s marketplace.
 UpCounsel is known for its retention of top lawyers from around the country.
 UpCounsel associates have impressive resumes from such distinguished schools as Harvard and Yale.
-UpCounsel has a positive reputation in the business community, working with such companies as Google, Twilio and Stripe.
+UpCounsel has a positive reputation in the business community, working with such companies as Google, Airbnb and Menlo Ventures.